nvasilop/word2vec-friends-dialogues/README.md

 ## Files

 - `Word2Vec_Friends.ipynb` — main notebook with preprocessing, training, experiments, and conclusions
-- `word2vec_friends.py` — Python version of the notebook
 - `requirements.txt` — required Python packages

 ## How to Run